fbpx

 Also, the expansion of Hallstatt culture from the south caused cultural shifts.
 Northern Iron Age culture was likely spearheaded by speakers of Germanic languages, long before the Viking Age came to the fore.

-500 BCE: This period is often referred to as the “Findless Age” due to the lack of archaeological evidence, consistent with a drop in population.
+500 BCE: This period is often referred to as the “Findless Age” due to the scarcity of archaeological evidence, suggesting a decline in population or nomadic lifestyles.
+The arrival of Hallstatt culture from central Europe begins to exert influence over Norway, introducing new burial customs and metalworking skills.

 100 CE: The Roman Empire begin to exert pressure on the Germanic tribes throughout Northern Europe.
 This period became known as the Roman Iron Age.
 Significant trade took place, with coins, vessels, glass objects, buckles and weapons all making their way into Scandinavia.